 - List of attendees or a description of who is expected to attended

-- If the Direct Pay is approved/signed by the Cost Center Administrator (ADJSS), it will then be submitted by Student Affairs for processing.
+- If the Direct Pay is approved/signed by the Cost Center Administrator (ADJSS), it will then be submitted by Student Life for processing.
 Unless other arrangements have been made, the Accounting Department will mail the check to the address on file.

 - Description or advertisement for the event.